Recruiting young people tools

 Employee turnover can have a negative impact on an organisation’s performance.
 By understanding why staff leave an organisation, employers can devise initiatives that reduce turnover and increase employee retention.

-This factsheet looks at turnover patterns in the UK and when turnover becomes problematic.
-It outlines how to measure turnover and the cost of losing employees.
+This factsheet explains the metrics of employee turnover and retention and strategies on how to keep them at healthy levels.
 The factsheet also covers why people leave organisations and recommends practices to improve staff retention such as flexibility, fair treatment and employee wellbeing.
+For more information on turnover patterns for workforces in the UK, explore the CIPD Data hub.

 Affiliate membership offers instant access to CIPD resources without the need for assessments or study, or explore your options to become a professional member of the CIPD to demonstrate your commitment to the world of work.